 Program Management Director

-Anne Little is program management director in the immersive technologies practice within SAIC’s Strategy, Growth, and Innovation group.
+Anne Little is program management director in the immersive technologies practice within SAIC’s Innovation Factory group.
 She leads workforce upskilling solutions associated with helping organizations transform as they integrate disruptive technologies.
 These solutions involve integrating immersive training devices such as augmented reality and virtual reality, cloud-native delivery of rapidly developed videos for microlearning, and cultural and organizational change support to help workforces determine how to implement learning and performing on the job.

 At SAIC, Little has managed training solutions development including SAIC Integrated Training Edge® (SITE®), leading solutions research and design.
 She has expertise in building teams with diverse skill sets; in design thinking, an approach that prioritizes customer needs; in agile practices; and in workplace transformation.
 She is a recognized thought leader in innovative learning solutions.